Frans Balthazar Solvyns: Life

 After the Brabant Revolution and the forced departure of the Austrians from the Austrian Netherlands in 1789, he decided to board in Ostend the ship Etrusco which set sail for Bengal in 1790.
 He arrived in Calcutta in 1791.
 He initially worked as journeyman artist making decorations for the upper middle class in the British factory, ensuring the luster of their festivals and spectacles, restoring works of art and decorating carriages.
 Solvyns made several trips through the interior of the Indian subcontinent.
 Inspired by the British Orientalist and Sanskrit scholar Sir William Jones who had founded the Asiatic Society, he devised in 1794 the scheme to create a series of etchings that depict the everyday life of the inhabitants of the subcontinent.

 He published his first collection of about 250 etchings under the title A Collection of Two Hundred and Fifty Coloured Etchings: Descriptive of the Manners, Customs and Dresses of the Hindoos in Calcutta in 1796.
 More etchings followed in 1799.
 His etchings covered the castes and their professions, costumes, means of transportation, modes of smoking, fakirs, musical instruments, and festivals.
 The project was a financial failure.
 The reason for the failure may have been that according to the prevailing European artistic tastes of his time his drawings were too monotonous and somber in colour.
 The themes themselves appealed to the popular imagination, and Edward Orne, a publisher in London, published in 1807 without permission of Solvyns a successful pirate version, dedicated to the costumes, with redesigned prints in warmer colours.

 After the failure of his project Solvyns returned to Europe in 1803.

 Solvyns married the wealthy Mary Anne Greenwood, daughter of an English family residing in Ghent.
 The couple had three children.
 Their youngest son Hendrik (Henri) Solvyns acquired fame as a Belgian diplomat and was later ennobled.
 In France, he reworked his etchings for a bilingual French/English edition (translated into English by his wife) entitled Les Hindous, which was published in Paris in four volumes between 1808 and 1812 with the financial assistance of his wife.
 The publication comprised 48 parts with a total of 288 colour-printed plates, all finished by hand.
-This publication was again a commercial failure possibly as a result of the unrest caused by the Napoleonic wars, its high cost of production and the lack of interest among the local populace.
+This publication was again a commercial failure possibly as a result of the unrest caused by the Napoleonic Wars, its high cost of production and the lack of interest among the local populace.
 The publication was to become an influential model for the so-called 'Company style' of Indian painting in the 19th century with its drawings of 'occupations' for the British serving in India.

 After the Kingdom of the Netherlands, which included the former Austrian Netherlands, was formed in 1814 Solvyns returned to his birthplace Antwerp.
 William I of the Netherlands appointed him Captain of the Port in recognition of his accomplishments as an artist.
-Solvyns died in Anwerp on 10 October 1824.
+Solvyns died in Antwerp on 10 October 1824.